bitembassy/home-node/lightning-backup.md

-## Backup your hsm_secret
+## Backup hsm_secret
 The `~/.lightning/hsm_secret` file holds keys required to accsses funds.
 Make sure you keep a secure copy of it.
 Unlike the database a one-time backup is enough.

 ## Backup the c-lightning database
 The c-lightning database should be backed up regulary as it might be required in order to recover funds in case of a data loss.

-> Warning: Do not try to restore a database backup yourself!
+> Warning: DO NOT TRY TO RESTORE A DATABASE BACKUP YOURSELF!
 Using an out-of-date database as-is may lead to lost funds.
 The restore proccess is out of scope here and currently requires an expert help.

 ### Create a backup script